Myotonic Dystrophy

 |---|---|

-| Organs | Muscular system is primarily affected causing weakness and myotonia. |
+| Organs | Skeletal muscles are primarily involved causing weakness, myotonia, and muscle wasting. |

-| Heart involvement leads to conduction defects and arrhythmias. | |
+Heart involvement causes conduction defects and arrhythmias that can be life-threatening. | |

-| Tissues | Skeletal muscle tissue exhibits myotonia, atrophy, and fibrosis. |
+| Tissues | Skeletal muscle tissue exhibits fiber atrophy, fibrosis, and myotonia characteristic of the disease. |

-| Lens tissue is affected leading to early-onset cataracts. | |
+Cardiac conduction tissue is affected leading to arrhythmias and conduction blocks. | |

-| Cells | Skeletal muscle fibers are the primary cells affected, showing myotonia and muscle wasting. |
+| Cells | Skeletal muscle fibers are the primary affected cells showing myotonia and progressive weakness in myotonic dystrophy. |

-| Cardiac conduction cells are involved, leading to arrhythmias and conduction defects. | |
+Cardiac myocytes are involved in conduction system abnormalities leading to arrhythmias and heart block. | |

 Pharmacological Treatments